AvtsVivek/LearnCpp/src/tasks/404525-ThreeWayComparisonOperatorSpaceshipIntro/ReadMe.md

 3. Spaceship operator <=>.
 This is also called as three way conditional.

 4. <=> does not return an int like std::string::compare() or strcmp.
-But a type whose value is comparable to literal 0, not an int with a value of 0.
+But a type whose value is comparable to literal 0, not an int with a value of 0, that is not n3, where n3 is `int n3{0};`

 5. The Spaceship operator <=> embodies the result of a comparison in C++ 20.